thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 Name | "SM agent"
 --- | ---
 **Purpose** | The SM agent is the core component in thin-edge that manages the Software Management functionality.
-**Sequence** | (1) On incoming update request from the SM mapper the prepare command is sent to all Package Manager Plugins.
+**Sequence** | (1) On incoming update request from the Cloud mapper the prepare command is sent to all Package Manager Plugins.
 &nbsp;| (2) The SM agent splits sw-list into separate lists per package-type (e.g. "sw-list_pkgType1", "sw-list_pkgType2", ...).
 &nbsp;| (3) The command exec-list is sent with list "sw-list_pktType1" as argument to the Package Manager Plugin for package-type 1.
 That command allows the plugin to handle the whole list in one command.
 On the other side the plugin is free to just return \<not-implemeneted\> and instead use a 2nd option provided by agent.
 The 2nd Option feeds plugin package-by-package, that is more simple but less flexible.
 Therefore follow next step below.
 &nbsp;| (4) If exec-list has return \<not-implemeneted\> agent iterates over "sw-list_pktType1".
 For each particular package the command ("install" or "remove") is send to responsible Package Manager Plugin.
 The according "command" is determined based on information that is part of the sw-list for each package.
 &nbsp;| Same steps (3 and 4 from above) will be executed for each splitted list "sw-list_pktType\<i\>" and according Package Manager Plugin.
 &nbsp;| **TO-BE-DECIDED-#1:** Some delta comparision shall occur at some place, to avoid installing already installed packages and avoid removing not existing ones.
 To be decided whether delta-comparision shall occur in SM Agent or Package Manager Plugin. (?) <br/><br/>
 &nbsp;|&nbsp;
-**Further Spec**| Spec about details of SM Agent and it's interface to SM Mapper is under construction.
+**Further Spec**| Spec about details of SM Agent and it's interface to Cloud Mapper is under construction.
 See [Ticket CIT-411](https://cumulocity.atlassian.net/browse/CIT-411) <br/>Spec about interface between SM agent and Package Manager Plugin see [src/software-management/plugin-api.md](https://github.com/thin-edge/thin-edge.io-specs/blob/main/src/software-management/plugin-api.md)

 &nbsp;
 &nbsp;